From the food you love to eat to the size of your kitchen, there's a lot to think about. Our handy buying guide will help you make a great decision.

 Recirculation hoods don't need access to the great outdoors.
 Air is sucked through a grease filter and then a charcoal filter to purify the air before returning it, nice and fresh, to your kitchen.

-#EASYTIP: turn on your hood before you start cooking to get the circulation or extraction going.
+#EASYTIP: turn on your kitchen hood before you start cooking to get the circulation or extraction going.

 For a quieter kitchen, choose a hood with a lower decibel (dB) rating.
 Our hoods range between 50 and 65dB.
 For comparison, normal kitchen chit chat measures 62dB and a kettle boils at 42dB.
 For extractor hoods, the duct design can make all the difference.
 So for a quieter hood, you should think about the bends, length, cross-section and material of the ducting.
 But remember, minimum extraction rate is more important than volume.
 A quiet hood without enough power is as good as a quiet vacuum that doesn't suck up dust.